 An RU Allocation subfield in the Common field of HE-SIG-B consists of 8 bits that indicates the following for a 20 MHz PPDU BW:

-The RU assignment in the frequency domain: indexes the size of the RUs and their placement in the frequency domain.
+The RU assignment to be used in the data portion in the frequency domain: indexes the size of the RUs and their placement in the frequency domain. (#13464)

 The number of User fields(#Ed) in a 20 MHz BW within the HE-SIG-B content channel: the number of users multiplexed in the RUs indicated by the arrangement; for RUs of size greater than or equal to 106 tones that support MU-MIMO, it indicates the number of users multiplexed using MU-MIMO.